What’s the difference between customer success vs. customer satisfaction

 CSAT is measured by dividing the number of positive scores by the number of total scores and multiplied by 100 to express as a percentage.

-And if you’re wondering how to increase customer satisfaction, we’ve covered just that in a previous blog.
+And if you’re wondering how to increase customer satisfaction, we’ve covered just that in another blog.

 The detailed steps in that blog can be condensed to these bullets: